Yuta-Uebayashi/Lede-Project3/README.md

 - Web-based mapping using Mapbox
 - Geospatial analysis with QGIS
 - Data cleaning with pandas and regular expressions
-- Web scraping and geocoding address data
+- Automated web scraping using Playwright to extract data across multiple pages, and geocoding address data
 - Designing and building interactive, easy-to-understand storytelling using JavaScript and HTML
 - Retrieving satellite imagery and integrating it into the project using QGIS and Adobe Illustrator

 ---